poornima200452b/Zepto-Inventory-and-Sales-Analysis/README.md

 4. Write business-driven SQL queries to derive insights around pricing, inventory, stock availability, revenue, and more

-** Dataset Overview**
+" Dataset Overview "

 The dataset was sourced from Kaggle and was originally scraped from Zepto's official product listings.
 Each row represents a unique SKU (Stock Keeping Unit) for a product.
 Duplicate product names exist because the same product may appear multiple times in different package sizes, weights, discounts, or categories to improve visibility — exactly how real catalog data looks.

-**🧾 Columns**
+"🧾 Columns "

-sku_id: Unique identifier for each product entry (Synthetic Primary Key)
+- sku_id: Unique identifier for each product entry (Synthetic Primary Key)

-name: Product name as it appears on the app
+- name: Product name as it appears on the app

-category: Product category like Fruits, Snacks, Beverages, etc.
+- category: Product category like Fruits, Snacks, Beverages, etc.

-mrp: Maximum Retail Price (originally in paise, converted to ₹)
+- mrp: Maximum Retail Price (originally in paise, converted to ₹)

-discountPercent: Discount applied on MRP
+- discountPercent: Discount applied on MRP

-discountedSellingPrice: Final price after discount (also converted to ₹)
+- discountedSellingPrice: Final price after discount (also converted to ₹)

-availableQuantity: Units available in inventory
+- availableQuantity: Units available in inventory

-weightInGms: Product weight in grams
+- weightInGms: Product weight in grams

-outOfStock: Boolean flag indicating stock availability
+- outOfStock: Boolean flag indicating stock availability

-quantity: Number of units per package (mixed with grams for loose produce)
+- quantity: Number of units per package (mixed with grams for loose produce)

-** Tools & Technologies**
+" Tools & Technologies "

-Database: PostgreSQL
+- Database: PostgreSQL
-IDE: pgAdmin / DBeaver
+- IDE: pgAdmin / DBeaver
-Language: SQL (DDL, DML, Aggregations, Window Functions, CTEs)
+- Language: SQL (DDL, DML, Aggregations, Window Functions, CTEs)

-** Analysis Highlights**
+" Analysis Highlights "

 1. Identified and handled null values in pricing and quantity columns
 2. Converted mrp and discountedSellingPrice from paise → ₹ for accurate analysis